Skip to main content

 @authority

-The hostname of the API server
+The hostname of the API server, lowercased.

 @method